aptos-labs/aptos-core/aptos-move/framework/aptos-names/sources/readme.md

 The maximum number of years that a domain can be registered for (excluding renewals) is 10.
 Names can however be renewed indefinitely.

-The fee is calculated as follows:
-// TODO: THIS NAMING FEE EXPLANATION!

 ### Governance